 Note: This is another post that deals with those men and women kept outside Stanley camp to work on public health issues with Selwyn Selwyn-Clarke.
 It deals with public health official Leslie Macey.
 Except where otherwise indicated, this post is based on material from Mr. Macey’s daughter, Ruth Sale, who very kindly sent me scanned copies of her father’s archive and supplied me with information from family tradition.
 There is another interesting and moving story to be told in a separate post: the determined efforts made by Mr. Macey’s widowed mother to find out what had happened to her son.

 Much of Mr. Macey’s early working life was spent in the army, for whom he boxed.
+He first appears in the Hong Kong press in 1930 as a hockey player and features regularly in the next year or so and occasionally thereafter in that capacity.
 At some point he became a health inspector – his daughter considers this a rather surprising choice: when he married in 1948 he listed his job as Colonial Transport Officer and on returning to Britain he worked with figures, and public health officer doesn’t seem an obvious station on such a career trajectory!
 However, he’s documented as having sat and passed an exam (‘Inspectors of Meat and Other Foods’) at Leeds University in 1937.
 The Hong Kong health authorities obviously had an arrangement with Leeds, as Mr. Macey was one of four residents who passed that exam: the others were Stanley Poole, Arthur Foster, who was interned in Stanley, and Alexander Christie Sinton, who probably also lived in the French Hospital, and who was executed for his resistance activity on October 29, 1943.

 Mr. Macey was one of the Essential Workers, ‘reserved’ from fighting, during the 17 day Japanese assault: